A Cryogenic Muon Tagging System Based on Kinetic Inductance Detectors for Superconducting Quantum Processors: Conclusions and Outlook

 The fabricated prototype achieved internal quality factors up to $10^6$ and pulse decay times of several hundred microseconds, enabling sub-millisecond time resolution for coincidence analysis.
 Using the selection criteria described in Sec.~\ref{sec:experimental setup and data acquisition}, we measured a top–bottom muon coincidence rate of $(192 \pm 9)\times10^{-3}$\,events/s, in excellent agreement with the Monte Carlo prediction.
 The corresponding muon-tagging efficiency is about 90\%, with a fractional dead time below $10^{-4}$, confirming that ambient $\gamma$-rays do not limit the live time performance of the system.

-These results demonstrate the feasibility of operating a high-efficiency, low dead time muon-tagging system at millikelvin temperatures, paving the way for its integration into above-ground superconducting quantum processors.
+These results demonstrate the feasibility of operating a high-efficiency, low-dead-time muon-tagging system at millikelvin temperatures, establishing the key technological prerequisite for its integration into above-ground superconducting quantum processors.
 Future developments will focus on coupling the tagging system to a multi-qubit chip, introducing veto strategies or correction algorithms against muon-induced correlated errors, and optimizing KID geometries and materials (e.g., inductor volume, capacitor design, feedline coupling) to further improve detection efficiency.